 Any money left in the account or any charges at the end of the school year will apply to the next school year.
-Money cannot be withdrawn from a student account without a note from a parent/quardian.
+Money cannot be withdrawn from a student account without a note from a parent/guardian.

 Breakfast is served from 7:40-8:00 a.m. each day.
-Full price is \$1.75, reduced is 30¢, with free available to those qualifying.
+Full price is \$2.05 full, reduced 30¢, with free available to those qualifying.
 (This will be determined at the June 11th school board meeting.)
-Lunch prices are \$2.90 full, 40¢ reduced, with free for those qualifying.
+Lunch prices are \$3.20 full, 40¢ reduced, with free for those qualifying.
 For families needing financial assistance; free and reduced pricing is available.